BehdadKhodabandehloo/ControversyDetection/README.md

   -  Analyzing Polarization of Social Media Users and News Sites during Political Campaigns (Mehrdad)
   -  Stance Evolution and Twitter Interactions in an Italian Political Debate (Behdad)
   -  Current State of Text Sentiment Analysis from Opinion to Emotion Mining(Behdad, Mehrdad)
+  -  Vocabulary-based Method for Quantifying Controversy in Social Media(Behdad)
+  -  Aggregate Characterization of User Behavior in Twitter and Analysis of the Retweet Graph(Mehrdad)

 Github used:
   -  [sentiment module](https://github.com/amaiya/ktrain)

 Papers that would be read:
-  - Vocabulary-based Method for Quantifying Controversy in Social Media(Behdad)
-  - Aggregate Characterization of User Behavior in Twitter and Analysis of the Retweet Graph(Mehrdad)
+  -  (Behdad)
+  -  (Mehrdad)

 Task that would be done:
-  -  Mention Graph Sentiment Analysis(Behdad)--> partition on retweet graph
-  -  Reply Graph Sentiment Analysis(Mehrdad)--> partition on retweet graph
+  -  Test on Mention Graph(Behdad)
+  -  Test on Reply Graph(Mehrdad)

 # Future Ideas:
 in progressing ideas for polarization quantifying: